 Building and coordinating a broad alliance between governments, universities, hospitals, and other research organizations across China, the Institute has become a leading health organization in the country, with over 40 full-time staff.
 It attracts numerous international and domestic visiting fellows and interns every year to participate in its research projects.

-The George Institute for Global Health at Peking University Health Science Center has four research programs - Hospital Care, Primary Care and Population Health, Diabetes Research, Biostatistics and Economic Evaluation - conducting research projects related to cardiovascular diseases, diabetes, nephropathy, injury, community health, school health and health policy.
+The George Institute China has seven research programs - Cardiac and Stroke, Nutrition and Lifestyle, Digital Health and Health Systems, Women’s and Child Health, Diabetes, Trauma and Injury, and Research Services.
+These programs conduct numerous research projects related to cardiovascular diseases, diabetes, injury, community health, school health and health policy.

 With a special focus on health issues affecting the Chinese population and China’s health system, we aim to help address major health issues in China by translating research outcomes into policy and practice, and providing policymakers with effective, high-impact and low-cost evidence.

 Our research is focussed on creating better treatments, better care and healthier societies by: